 Geocoding is the process of transforming a description of a location (such as an address, or the name of a place) to a location on the earth's surface.
 Depending on your user level, you can perform this process a different number of times.

-- Power BI users—With the ArcGIS Maps for Power BI visualization included with Power BI, users can add up to 1,500 features to each map and geocode up to 100,000 locations per month.
+- Power BI users—With the ArcGIS Maps for Power BI visualization included with Power BI, users can add up to 1,500 locations to each map and geocode up to 100,000 locations per month.

-- Plus subscribers—With a Plus subscription, you can add up to 5,000 features to each map and geocode up to 1 million locations per month.
+- Plus subscribers—With a Plus subscription, you can add up to 5,000 locations to each map and geocode up to 1 million locations per month.

 A reference layer provides context for the data you're already displaying.
 For example, a reference layer can include demographic data, such as household income, age, or education.